 A rough translation of the word Cancun in Mayan is “pot of snakes” – and this accurately describes how you might feel about this riotous city of hotels, bars and every kind of party you can dream up.

-Cancun does have a lot going for it though.
+Cancun does have a lot going for it though, with all sorts of fun things to do.
 You can swim with whale sharks, rent jet skis, relax on the beach, take a scuba diving course, race Lamborghinis, or sail around at sunset with a drink in your hand.

 Plus, of course, the awesome nightlife you’ll find there.

 Most people visit Cancun for the all-inclusive resorts and late-night debauchery, but if you skip the rest of the Yucatan Peninsula, you’re totally missing the best stuff in my opinion!

 When it comes to Playa del Carmen, aka “Playa”, I’m a little biased – I spent over a year living and working here.
 It’s one of the major tourist spots along the Riviera Maya, an impressive stretch of coastline from Cancun to Tulum.